How to Plan The Perfect Peru Family Vacation in 2025

 Sacred Valley: The Sacred Valley is just outside of Cusco and full of cool ruins, cute towns, and beautiful landscapes.
 Great for kids and families since you can break it up into short, easy stops like Pisac, Ollantaytambo, and Moray are all worth a visit.

 Colca Canyon: If you’re heading to Arequipa, Colca Canyon is the go-to day trip.
-It’s one of the deepest canyons in the world, and spotting the massive Andean condors flying overhead was such a hit with the whole family.
+It’s one of the deepest canyons in the world, and spotting the massive Andean condors flying overhead was such a cool experience.

-Sandboarding in Huacachina: A total change of scenery.
+Sandboarding in Huacachina: If you’re traveling with kids from 8-65 then this sunset tour has to be on your list.
+A total change of scenery.
 You’ll drive dune buggies through the desert and sandboard down giant dunes, super fun and something completely different.
 It’s not as intense as it sounds, the kids in our group loved it.

 Tips & Tricks for the Perfect Peru Family Vacation